esraemad/How-does-the-JavaScript-engine-work-/README.md

  > After executing `all` the three functions( ) the execution stack will be empty again ! 😄

  ![image](https://user-images.githubusercontent.com/24325914/217258589-45531255-d42f-44e9-9dae-7e3b1a71a66d.png)

- ## Phases of the JavaScript Execution Context ❓

 ## Conclusion
 In conclusion, JavaScript execution context is a crucial part of understanding how JavaScript works behind the scenes.
 It determines the environment in which code is executed and what variables and functions are available to use.